 While it's true that Mississippi State is composed of classrooms, offices and residence halls, there is a lot more to our campus.
-MSU boasts over 300+student organizations, allowing multiple ways for your students to get involved, meet other people, and make the most of their college experience.
-You can view student organizations, events and service experiences by visiting cowbellconnect.msstate.edu.
-Our student organization database allows students to create a profile and keep track of all of their experiences while at MSU.
+MSU boasts over 300+ student organizations, allowing multiple ways for your students to get involved, meet other people, and make the most of their college experience.
+You can view student organizations, events and service experiences by visiting cowbellconnect. msstate.edu.

-Center for Student Activities staff are also available to individually meet with students and directly connect them to interested groups.
-Students are encouraged to stop by and visit the office or give them a call to see what is available to make their time at MSU worthwhile.
+Students are also encouraged to stop by and visit the office or give them a call to meet with staff individually and see what is available to make their time at MSU worthwhile.